bryal/sm2335egh-rs/README.md

 # SM2335EGH-rs

-A GPIO-based driver for the SM2335EGH LED controller used in the SwitchBot Color Bulb, written in pure no-std Rust.
+A GPIO-based driver for the SM2335EGH LED controller found in the SwitchBot Color Bulb, written in pure no-std Rust.

 The SM2335EGH (aka just SM2335) is a 5-channel, 10-bit LED controller made by Shenzen Sunmoon Microelectronics.
 [Some details about the chip can be found on their website, chinaasic.com](http://www.chinaasic.com/chipDetails/detail_290.html).